Hierarchical Uncertainty Estimation for Learning-based Registration in Neuroimaging: Training and test data

 We use the same training and test data sets as \cite{gopinath2024registration}.
 The training data consists of high-resolution, isotropic, T1-weighted scans of 897 subjects from the HCP dataset \citep{van2013wu} and 1148 subjects from the ADNI \citep{jack2008alzheimer}.
 These two data sets provide a good mix of older (ADNI) and younger (HCP) subjects capturing a large range of spatial deformation.
 The training scans were resampled to 1$\text{mm}^3$ isotropic resolution, masked, and registered to the ICBM 2009b Nonlinear Symmetric MNI template using NiftyReg \citep{modat2010fast}.
 Specifically, we first ran the block matching algorithm for affine registration (\texttt{reg\_aladin}) with the \texttt{-noSym} option, and subsequently used the fast free-form deformation algorithm (\texttt{f3d}) to compute the nonlinear registration. \texttt{f3d} was run in diffeomorphic mode (\texttt{-vel}) and local normalized correlation coefficient ($\sigma=5$) as similarity metric.
 The processing time for the whole dataset was less than 24h on a 64-core desktop.
 To obtain the ground-truth anatomical segmentations, we used SynthSeg \cite{billot2023synthseg} which segments the input scan to 32 different structures.
 The SynthSeg segmentation is also used to create the brain mask.
 The total training set consists of the coordinates, segmentations, and brain masks, and is split 80/20\% between training and validation.

 The test data set consists of two public data sets, ABIDE \citep{di2014autism} and OASIS3 \citep{lamontagne2019oasis}, both consisting of high-resolution, isotropic, T1 scans.
 Similar to the training set, we have both younger (ABIDE) and older (OASIS3) subjects for testing.
 We selected the first 100 scans from both data sets for evaluation so that the test data set matches that of \cite{gopinath2024registration}.
 The test data is processed exactly the same way as the training data sets, yielding the coordinates, segmentations and brain masks.
+The ground truth registration from NiftyReg was visually quality controlled on both data sets to check for obvious registration errors on both data sets.
+None of the registrations needed to be excluded.